linZHank/wanderer/docs/software_install.md

 This will install ros-kinetic-base and neccessary tools including [catkin-command-line-tools](http://catkin-tools.readthedocs.io/en/latest/)

 ## (Optional) Install [libfreenect2](https://github.com/OpenKinect/libfreenect2/blob/master/README.md#linux)
+> You will need this if you were using a Kinect V2 RGB-D camera
 * Download libfreenect2 source
     ```
     $ git clone https://github.com/OpenKinect/libfreenect2.git